The Miracle of Honeycomb

 Built by Bees offers fresh quality American honeycomb harvested straight from the beehives in the Okefenokee Swamp.
 This honeycomb is completely unprocessed, 100% edible and hand cut at Built by Bees’ kitchen.
 This edible honeycomb has a mild, delicious taste, incredible clarity ranging from light – medium in color, and a slow rate of crystallization.
 Not to mention all the good stuff from the hive: natural enzymes, royal jelly, propolis and bee pollen.

-Fresh honeycombs are available in 4” x 4” blocks of comb honey or in 2” x 4” blocks, bundled with various raw gourmet honey products.
+Built by Bees fresh honeycombs are available in 4” x 4” blocks of comb honey or in 2” x 4” blocks.
+Built by Bees also bundle their honeycomb with various raw gourmet honey products.